-The Children and Social Work Act 2017 (the Act) replaces Local Safeguarding Children Boards to Local Safeguarding Partnership with new local safeguarding arrangements led by three safeguarding partners (local authorities, chief officers of police, and clinical commissioning groups).
+The Children and Social Work Act 2017 (the Act) replaces Local Safeguarding Children Boards with new local safeguarding arrangements led by three safeguarding partners (local authorities, chief officers of police, and clinical commissioning groups).
 The Act places a duty on those partners to make arrangements for themselves and relevant agencies they deem appropriate, to work together for the purpose of safeguarding and promoting the welfare of children in their area.
 Education is one of the relevant agencies.
-In Luton, the arrangements will be referred to as the Local Safeguarding Partnership.
+In Luton, the arrangements continue to be referred to as the Local Safeguarding Children and Adult's Board: